All the Details You Need: 2023 Synchronous Elkmont Fireflies Event in the Smoky Mountains

 Every year, in late May and early June, the Elkmont fireflies (sometimes also referenced to as Sugarlands Visitor Center fireflies) in the Smoky Mountains National Park light up the sky.
 These fireflies are special because they synchronize — all lighting up at once!
 If you’ve never visited to see the synchronous fireflies event at Elkmont, it’s time you do!

 Parking passes are required to see the Elkmont fireflies.
-This parking pass gives your vehicle access to the parking lot at Sugarlands Visitor Center on the evening of your visit.
+This parking pass gives your vehicle access to the parking lot at the viewing location in Elkmont.
+One passenger vehicle may have up to 7 passengers.

 Like the past couple of years, parking passes for viewing the Elkmont fireflies in the Smoky Mountains will be distributed through a lottery system.
 In previous years, the parking passes would go on sale and would sell out quickly on a first come, first served basis.

 Dates You Need to Know